Cloud Computer API

 DOCS_SCREENSHOT_SEED=shadow-docs-v1 pnpm e2e:docs-screenshots:local

-The seed flow creates an independent docs scenario with stable users, avatars, space branding, wallpaper, channels, workspace files, Buddies, Buddy Inbox, shop data, cloud computers, and desktop layout.
-The Playwright pass refreshes community desktop screenshots:
+The seed flow creates independent community scenarios with stable members, avatars, Space branding, wallpapers, channels, workspace files, Buddies, Buddy Inbox, community apps, cloud computers, and desktop layouts.
+Playwright refreshes the Retina documentation screenshots and automatically publishes the three homepage WebP assets:

 • docs-desktop-family-file.png